Avenida Brasil (TV series): Plot

-The plot follows the dramatic story of Rita (Débora Falabella), a sweet young woman who struggles to recover part of the life her ruthless gold digging stepmother, Carminha (Adriana Esteves), took from her when she was only a child.
+The plot follows the dramatic story of Rita (Débora Falabella as an adult, Mel Maia as a child), a sweet young woman who struggles to recover part of the life her ruthless gold digging stepmother, Carminha (Adriana Esteves), took from her when she was only a child.
 When Rita's father dies accidentally and prematurely at the hand of Tufão (Murilo Benício) but directly related to Carminha's scheme, Carminha and her lover, Max (Marcello Novaes), send the young girl off to live in a landfill, so that she doesn't stand in the way of their plan to get rich.
 Carminha uses this fact to trap Tufão into a guilt ridden marriage unknowingly.
-Rita at the landfill is subjected to child labor under the control of a deplorable man, named Nilo (José de Abreu).
-But, she is lucky enough to meet Batata (Cauã Reymond), a boy who becomes her best friend and true love.
+At the landfill, Rita is subjected to child labor under the control of a deplorable man, Nilo (José de Abreu), but she is lucky enough to meet Batata (Cauã Reymond), a boy who becomes her best friend and true love.
 He takes her to live with other children, under the care of motherly Lucinda (Vera Holtz), in another house at the landfill.
 Fortunately, Rita is soon adopted and moves out of the country to Argentina with a nice family who changes her name to Nina.
 However, she has issues with her adoptive mother who passes away and eventually with her adoptive sisters because of her mission of revenge.
 Rita/Nina's adoptive father loved her very much and treated her well.
 He educated her and provided for his family nicely.
 She becomes a famous chef.
-When her adoptive father dies it intensifies her loss of her natural father and revenge for Carminha and Max.
+When her adoptive father dies, it intensifies her loss of her natural father and revenge for Carminha and Max.
 Batata is adopted by Carminha and Tufão and they rename him Jorginho.
 Jorginho has many emotional issues because his birth mother adopts him years after she abandons him at the landfilled as a toddler.
 Jorginho despises Caminha but he doesn't know why and he does not remember her clearly from his early childhood before the abandonment.